999dulgi/sts2decktracker/README.md

 1. Download the latest release from the [releases page](https://github.com/999dulgi/sts2decktracker/releases)
 2. Extract the zip file
-3. Copy the `sts2decktracker.dll`and `sts2decktracker.pck` file to your STS2 mods folder (usually `C:\Program Files (x86)\Steam\steamapps\common\Slay the Spire 2\mods\`) if the mods folder doesn't exist, create mods folder
+3. Copy the `sts2decktracker.dll` and `sts2decktracker.pck` file to your STS2 mods folder (usually `C:\Program Files (x86)\Steam\steamapps\common\Slay the Spire 2\mods\`).
+If the mods folder doesn't exist, create it.
 4. Launch Slay the Spire 2
-5. When you first install the mod and enter the game, a mod activation message will appear; if you activate it, the mod will be enabled
+5. When you first install the mod and enter the game, a mod activation message will appear.
+Activate it to enable the mod.

 ## Configuration